eclipse/steady/README.md

 In the following a couple of example features:
 - The detection of vulnerable code is realized by discovering method signatures in Java archives and comparing their source and byte code with the vulnerable and fixed version (as known from the fix commit).
 As such, the detection is more acurate than for approaches based on metadata (less false-positives and false-negatives).
 In particular, it is robust against rebundling, a very common practice in the Java ecosystem.
+- The assessment of vulnerable dependenciesby by application developers and security experts is supported by collecting and presenting information about the potential and actual execution of vulnerable code.
+This information is based on call graph analysis and trace information collected during JUnit and integration tests.
+Going down to the granularity of single methods, application developers are presented with the potential and actual call stack from application code till vulnerable code.
+- The addition of new vulnerabilities to the knowledge base does not require the re-scan of applications.
+- Mitigation proposals consider the _reachable_ share of dependencies, i.e., the set of methods that can be potentially reached from application code union the actual executions observed during tests.
+This information is used to compute several metrics aiming to let developers chose the best non-vulnerable replacement of a vulnerable dependency (best in regards to non-breaking and with least regression likelihood).
 - Individual findings can be exempted if developers come to the conclusion that a vulnerability cannot be exploited in a given application-context.
 This information can be maintained in an auditable fashion (incl. timestamp and author information) and typically prevents build exeptions during CI/CD pipelines.
-- The addition of new vulnerabilities to the knowledge base does not require the re-scan of applications.
-- Many more...
+- Organization-internal CERTs can query for all applications affected by a given vulnerability.
+This feature supports, for instance, larger development organiations with many distributed and de-central development units.

 ## Requirements